 So, from there, you’re already left at an intentional disconnect from tangible reality that lays around us.

 Across the exhibition, Kid’s painted imagery shows up on entirely distinct swathes of canvas within a piece, offering a momentary suggestion of clarity before ripping into whatever unfolds next.
-Real-world spatial logic is upended while the painted moments of more direct representation are precise.
+Real-world spatial logic is upended though the painted moments of more direct representation are precise.

-And Kid’s artworks march on, moving upwards and literally outwards towards you when you’re visiting.
-Kid bakes the obviousness of illusion into the nonetheless relentless march of flashes of image becoming more and more assertive.
-And that sprawling mash-up of imagery seems to outline an undercurrent of serious potential to real-world advertising, social media, the internet in general, and the march of imagery across television where the horrifying looks normalized.
-Just because we know imagery to be illusory or better if it was redone doesn’t automatically mean that there’s any shift in the actual situation.
+And that sprawling mash-up of imagery seems to outline an undercurrent of worrisome potential to real-world advertising, social media, the internet in general, and the march of imagery across television where the horrifying looks normalized.
+Just because we know imagery to be an illusion or obscuring the full story doesn’t automatically mean that there’s real progress in the actual situation.
+In fact, the escalation continues.

 Ultimately, a key quality here in Kid’s artistically realized vision of “America” as both a concept and a place is speed.
 In Kid’s art, nothing is pausing or slowing down.
 Imagery, characters, scenes, and senses of place build atop one another with sometimes mind-boggling abandon — clear, glaring nods to something real and tangible that nonetheless circulate in a whirlwind of disassembly.